nullwriter/2d-rpg-simulacra/README.md

 A POC 2D RPG developed with **Phaser**, using **React** for its UI, and built with **Parcel**.
 The objective is to create a working simulation with several agents using LLM's as their brain.

+The initial code was forked from https://github.com/neemzy/parcel-phaser-react-rpg.

+Why?

-The initial code was forked from a 2 y.o. repo which I sadly lost the url.
-The idea was to find a working base Phaser 2D RPG game to work with, and focus on the rest of the objectives in the project.
+The idea was to find a working base Phaser 2D RPG game to work with and focus on the rest of the objectives in the project.
 The repo I found just contains the POC of a Phaser 2D RPG game, where it only contains a player and 2 other NPC to test interactions and other functionalities.

 ## Limitations